 Next, rumour has it that while sitting under the shade of a bodhi tree, he experienced enlightenment while meditating for 49 days—consecutively without leaving that spot.
 The realisation?
 Suffering is an inherent part of existence from birth, through sickness and old age, to death.
 The knowledgeable suffers from his knowledge, the ignorant suffers from his ignorance; the rich suffers from his wealth, the poor suffers from his poverty.
 Life itself is a form of suffering; suffering is inevitable.

 The point is: Suffering is inevitable (if you can’t already tell).
 By correctly perceiving suffering, or have the right perception that suffering is part and parcel of life—no matter where you are, no matter what you do and have—you will not only feel better, you will also be better able to handle the sufferings.
 In short, it’s about accepting your sufferings.
-It is how you choose to perceive—life, the obstacles you go through, the imminent sufferings you will face and any other experiences—that eventually determines your well-being and happiness.
+It is how you choose to perceive life, the obstacles you go through, the imminent sufferings you will face and any other experiences that eventually determine your well-being and happiness.

 Above is an example of perception of suffering, objectively compared by Buddha as he went through both the impecunious and also the luxurious life.
 Goes to show suffering isn’t necessarily caused by how deep your pockets go, and the correlation between Money and Happiness is actually very weak (if you hadn’t already known.)